ckz8780/ci-pp-flask/README.md

 - Open run.py and remove `host` and `port` parameters from `app.run()` function
 - `python3 run.py `
 - Navigate to http://localhost:5000

+There is also a live version at http://ckz8780-flask-demo.herokuapp.com